exo-lang/exo2-artifact/README.md

 cmake --preset avx512 -DBLA_VENDOR=FLAME            # Use BLIS as a reference
 ```

 The subsequent explanations assume that you have built ExoBLAS for AVX-512 instructions to reproduce the AVX-512 results presented in the paper.
-However, if you wish to reproduce the AVX2 results instead, simply replace all occurrences of `avx512` with `avx2` in the following instructions.
+However, if you wish to reproduce the AVX2 results instead, simply replace all occurrences of `avx512` with `avx2` in all the commands.

 Reviewers are encouraged to check the generated files under the `build/` directory and verify that they are optimized and vectorized.
 For instance, the Exo-generated code for the `axpy` kernel is under `ExoBLAS/build/avx512/src/level1/exo_axpy.exo/exo_axpy.c`.